You probably know that email marketing is the best marketing channel because of its ROI.

 This rate is closely related to the bounce rate.
 Having too high delivery rate means your bounce rate will be very low and vice versa.

 Specifically, having a bounce rate of 5% means that your delivery rate is nearly 95%.

 Why do you say nearly and not exactly?

 When you send newsletters there’s a small chance that they don’t land in the inbox.
 Instead, your emails might go to the spam folder.

-It’s impossible to know how many emails went to the spam folder, but you, however, you can calculate your delivery rate assuming that all emails are going to the inbox folder.
+It’s impossible to know how many emails went to the spam folder, but you can calculate your delivery rate assuming that all emails are going to the inbox folder.